mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/mssql.md

     Note that after connecting the [MindsDB and Microsoft SQL server](/datasources/mssql/#mssql-client), on start, the MindsDB server will automatically create the mindsdb database and add the predictors table.

+!!! info "Prerequisite"
+    Don't forget to install the prerequisites as explained in [connect your data section](/datasources/mssql/#prerequisite).

 There are both options for training the model by using the `openquery` or `exec` statement.
 The `INSERT` query for training new model using `exec` statement:

 ```sql